-Syntax :DISPlay:BACKlight[:BATTery] <int1>

-Parameters intl is an integer.
-The minimum value for <intl> is 0, the maximum is the maximum brightness.

-100. The default value is 50.

-Command Sets the brightness of the screen in battery mode.
-A setting of 100 leads to

-Example :DISPlay:BACKlight 30
+Syntax :DISPlay:BACKlight[:BATTery] <intl></intl> Parameters int1 is an integer.
+The minimum value for <int1> is 0, the maximum is 100.
+The default value is 50.</int1> Command Sets the brightness of the screen in battery mode.
+A setting of 100 leads to the maximum brightness.
+Query Returns the current setting.
+Example :DISPlay:BACKlight 30 :DISPlay:BACKlight?
+The value returned in this example is: "30".

-:DISPlay:BACKlight?